sarambasich/libSwiftCal/README.md

 ```

 ##Status
 **libSwiftCal is incomplete**.
-I built this framework with the intent to use it in an app.
+I built this framework with the intent to use it in a reminders app.
 Therefore, while the grammar will recognize any valid iCalendar file, there may not be a corresponding model in the framework yet because I've only implemented what's necessary for VTODO components.

 As of the current version, only the following portions are implemented: